tomrannosaurus/vasc/README.md

 where
 $$P(X)$$ is constant
-$$E_{z \sim Q}$$ represents the expectation over $$z$$ that is sampled from $$Q$$. minimizing the KL divergence is equivalent to maximizing the right-hand part of the Equation The right-hand part has a natural autoencoder structure, with the encoder $$Q(z|X)$$ from $$X$$ to $$z$$ and the decoder $$P(X|z)$$ from $$z$$ to $$X$$.
+$$E_{z \sim Q}$$ represents the expectation over $$z$$ that is sampled from $$Q$$.
+Minimizing the KL divergence is equivalent to maximizing the right-hand part of the equation.
+The right-hand part has a natural autoencoder structure, with the encoder $$Q(z|X)$$ from $$X$$ to $$z$$ and the decoder $$P(X|z)$$ from $$z$$ to $$X$$.

 ## Intuition of the paper